Skip to main content

 Installation

-After installation, run dovi_convert -help to verify everything works.
+After installation, run dovi_convert --help to verify everything works.
+To update, simply repeat the same process.

 If you want to stay updated with development changes: